HOW WE BEGAN

 WHAT IS LEFT NOW

 So now, what's left?
-Most importantly, we need to shoot a fin de fiesta, as well as performances by young professionals to emphasize that the tradition continues on.
-These, along with several smaller scenes, will finish off what is known as "principal photography."
+Well, we'll add performances by young professionals to emphasize that the tradition continues on, and then we'll shoot a spectacular "fin de fiesta."
+These, along with the all-important narration, and several smaller scenes, will finish off what is known as "principal photography."

 Then, we have the great pleasure of engaging in that delightful process known as "post-production."
 For those of you unfamiliar with post-production, it involves a lot of work, mostly by technical people.
 Editing is a big part of it, but we've been editing as we go along so will not be starting from scratch.
 But there are also things known as sound sweetening, color correction, image correction - all those things that turn something rough around the edges into a beautiful work of film that audiences will flock to in droves.

 Post-production also requires money to pay all those technicians, but we'll cross that bridge when we come to it.
 For now, we have our sights focused on completing the shooting, and for that, we can definitely see the light at the end of the tunnel.

 Before leaving this topic entirely, I want to thank all the people that have volunteered or donated to the project, and most especially, the non-profit Media Art Works (MAW) for providing consistent encouragement and significant funding to allow us to create this documentary.
 Couldn't do it without you!